ava-labs/etna-devnet-resources/guides/add-remove-l1-validators.md

 # How to Add and Remove Validators from a PoA L1

 In this guide, we will walk through how to add and remove validators from a Proof-of-Authority L1.
+If you have not yet created an L1, you must first complete the steps outlined in [this guide](/guides/deploy-sovereign-l1.md) before proceeding.

 ## Adding a New L1 Validator